 Bad Gastein has regained its popularity in recent years.
 Why do you think that Bad Gastein needs another Design Hotel?

 We offer a harmonic guest experience.
 The whole concept – from the colour of a napkin through to the interior design and architecture – we see as one piece.
 There is no place for coincidence.
-In terms of special features, we have two pools: one indoor and one outdoor in the garden.
-And a beach on the rooftop with the option to play some beach volleyball with an amazing view!
+In terms of special features, our indoor pool has most probably the most scenic views of Bad Gastein valley.

 What does happiness mean to you?